dagonzaleztx/DataMining2020/README.md

 # DataMining2020

+#4/18/20 @ 6:00 pm

+#I commited most recent changes to question 3.
+In a pinch, it could be turned in as is after being converted to markdown.
+However,
+#I am still looking to polish the graphs and double check for grammatic mistakes.
+Analysis is complete.

 #4/11/20
 #I'm currently working on question 3 for homework 3.
 It asks me to classify different types of wine through clustering and principle
 #components analysis (CPA).
 He haven't started the CPA chapter yet; Dr. Scott only briefly mentioned how it works.